ccxt/ccxt/CONTRIBUTING.md

 /CONTRIBUTING.md           # this file
 /LICENSE.txt               # MIT
 /README.md                 # master markdown for GitHub, npmjs.com, npms.io, yarn and others
-/build/                    # a folder for the generated slave source files /ccxt.js                   # entry point for the master JS version of the ccxt library /ccxt.php                  # entry point for the PHP version of the ccxt library /js/                       # the JS version of the library
+/build/                    # a folder for the generated files /ccxt.js                   # entry point for the master JS version of the ccxt library /ccxt.php                  # entry point for the PHP version of the ccxt library /js/                       # the JS version of the library